doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 - Connect to WiFi https://support.apple.com/guide/mac-help/connect-your-mac-to-the-internet-using-wi-fi-mchlp1180/mac
 - Enable SSD Trim (if you have an SSD)
   - `sudo trimforce enable`
+  - Accept the warning
+  - Accept the reboot

 ## Install Firefox ESR
 No major browsers support macOS High Sierra any more (the latest version that runs on my lab hardward).
 Firefox ESR does, though!